 A dentist or medical geneticist — a doctor specializing in genetic diseases — can diagnose hypodontia by examining your child.

 Treatment for hypodontia generally involves a combination of orthodontic interventions, such as braces to align teeth or correct spacing, as well as prosthetics, such as dental implants or bridges, to replace missing teeth.

-To get the best results from treatment, we recommend consulting with the Center for Craniofacial Anomalies as soon as your child is diagnosed.
+To get the best results from treatment, we recommend consulting with the Craniofacial Center as soon as your child is diagnosed.

 UCSF Benioff Children's Hospitals medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your child's doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your child's provider.

 Ranked among the nation's best in 10 specialties